YorekLiu/yorekliu.github.io/docs/android/3rd-library/okhttp.md

 ## 7. BridgeInterceptor

+!!! quote "Comments"
     Bridges from application code to network code.
 First it builds a network request from a user request.
 Then it proceeds to call the network.
 Finally it builds a user response from the network response.
-{: .notice }

 直接上代码：